rhnfzl/reddit-stash/README.md

      -v $(pwd)/reddit:/app/reddit \
      reddit-stash
    ```
-   *Note: IMGUR_CLIENT_ID and IMGUR_CLIENT_SECRET are optional - only include if you have existing Imgur API access*
+   *Note: IMGUR_CLIENT_ID and IMGUR_CLIENT_SECRET are optional - Imgur API registration is permanently closed, only users with existing applications can use these*

 For detailed setup instructions, continue reading the [Setup](#setup) section.